Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 // Macro ends here

-The next macro is slightly less complicated, and has the virtue of prompting the user with a dialog box.
-However, some people are annoyed with such a dialog, and may prefer the first dialog-less macro above.
+The next macro is slightly less complicated, and has the virtue of prompting the user with a simple dialog box.
+[However, some people are annoyed with such a dialog, and may prefer the dialog-less macro in Sample #1 above.]

 OnCancel(End@)